alissin/little-big-tips/_vfx/sky-rotation-shader/README.md

 Then, get the `Skybox-Cubed.shader` inside the `DefaultResourcesExtra` folder and put it in your Unity project `Assets` folder.
 In my case, I renamed the file to `SkyboxRotation.shader`.

-Step 1 - Open the shader file on a text editor and rename the path and the name on `Shader` section.
+Step 1 - Open the shader file on a text editor and rename the path and the name on `Shader` block of code.
 In my case, I renamed to `"MyShader/SkyboxRotation"`.

-Step 2 - Add these properties on `Properties` section:
+Step 2 - Add these properties on `Properties` block of code:

 ```
 _RotationSpeed ("Rotation Speed", Range(1.0, 50.0)) = 10.0